From NFT to NFA

 Fast forward 14 years and Mike Winkelmann, known as Beeple in the digital art world, holds the record for the most expensive piece of digital art ever sold.
 The decision by Christie’s auction house to list a collage of Beeple’s first 5000 days artworks as a non-fungible token — an NFT — and to accept cryptocurrency as a payment, has thrust Winkelmann into a role he never envisaged — that of a conduit between the legacy art world and the new, blockchain-enabled decentralized future for digital creators.

 In the rapidly digitizing world that we find ourselves, Winkelmann’s creations and their role as a bridge from the traditional world to the crypto world are perhaps even more apposite than even he realises.
-While there can be no doubt that Bitcoin and other cryptocurrencies have been subject to immense speculation and gambling-esque behaviour, the refusal of the crypto space to die despite pushback from virtually all mainstream financial and economic channels has lit a fire under the visionaries among us, fuelling a new age of innovation as the decentralization of…well, everything…creates opportunities hitherto undreamt of (Tony Stark: did you really just say ‘hitherto undreamt of’?
-Dr. Strange: are you really leaning on the Cauldron of the Cosmos right now?) by even the most libertarian idealists.
+While there can be no doubt that Bitcoin and other cryptocurrencies have been subject to immense speculation and gambling-esque behaviour, the refusal of the crypto space to die despite pushback from virtually all mainstream financial and economic channels has lit a fire under the visionaries among us, fuelling a new age of innovation as the decentralization of…well, everything…creates opportunities hitherto undreamt of (Tony Stark: did you really just say ‘hitherto undreamt of’?) by even the most libertarian idealists.
 With great potentiality, however, comes the potential for misconduct, exploitation, and injustice.
 Some of Beeple’s works are a no-holds barred reminder of where such a road could lead, and it’s often nowhere good.
 What is vital in this fast-paced transformation of our digital world is that fundamental rights, freedoms, and individual choices are respected, not abused.

 Artists and musicians have struggled since time immemorial to earn their daily bread from their craft.
 The advent of the digital world has been a double-edged sword for many, with the access to resources and ideas giving birth (somewhat tautologically) to renaissances of creativity but at the same time the open access nature of the internet and the digital file creating a piracy paradise that undermines the value of what creators build in the digital space.
 The blockchain can fix all this — at least, that was the cry that went up from the armies of cyberpunks and Redditors that have made crypto their home.
 Non-fungible tokens — NFTs — are tipped as the holy grail of content ownership and monetization, although many remain skeptical and indeed you can hardly blame them, when the first (and most successful) incarnations of NFTs have been the pixellated, prolific, and puzzlingly popular CryptoPunks collectibles and the far cuter and less pixellated but equally puzzling CryptoKitties keepsakes (although since most of the internet is amusing videos of cats falling over, this one probably gets a pass).